-When you’re on probation in a new role, you will be understandably keen to make a good impression.
-But what if you need to take sick leave during your probation period?
-Don’t worry, our guide will look at what to do if you are off ill, what your employer is likely to do, and your rights to sick pay.
+When you’re on probation in a new role, you will be keen to make a good impression.
+But what if you need to take time off due to ill health?
+Can you be fired for taking sick leave during probation?

 Taking Sick Leave During Probation